The Storage Situation: Internal Storage

-If you read the Android documentation on internal storage, the description is… hand-wavy:
+If you read the Android documentation on internal storage, they never actually bother to define the term.

 In truth, the Android SDK’s definition of “internal storage” is a specific directory, unique to your app, where your app can place files.
-As suggested in the docs, those files by default are read-write for your app and deny-all for any other app.
+Those files are read-write for your app, but no other apps will have access to those files.

 (exception: users running file managers with superuser privileges on rooted devices can access anything)